Improved Regularization and Robustness for Fine-tuning in Neural Networks: Introduction

 \section{Introduction}

-Learning from limited labeled data is a fundamental problem in many real-world applications \cite{ratner2016data,ratner2017snorkel}.
-A common approach to address this problem is fine-tuning a large model that has been pre-trained on publicly available labeled data \cite{he2019rethinking}.
-Since fine-tuning is typically applied to a target task with limited labels, this algorithm is prone to overfitting or ``memorization'' issues \cite{tan2018survey}.
-These issues worsen when the target task contains noisy labels \cite{zhang2016understanding}.
+Learning from limited or weakly labeled data is a fundamental problem in many real-world applications \cite{ratner2016data,ratner2017snorkel}.
+A common approach to address this problem is fine-tuning a large model that has been pre-trained on publicly available labeled data.
+Since fine-tuning is typically applied to a target task with limited labels, this procedure is prone to overfitting or memorization in practice.
+These issues become worse when the target task contains noisy labels \cite{zhang2016understanding}.
 In this paper, we analyze regularization methods for fine-tuning from both theoretical and empirical perspectives.
 Based on the analysis, we propose a \textit{regularized self-labeling} approach that improves the generalization and robustness properties of fine-tuning.

-Previous works~\cite{li2018delta,li2018explicit} have proposed regularization methods to constrain the distance between a fine-tuned model and the pre-trained model in the Euclidean norm. \citet{li2020rethinking} provides extensive study to show that the performance of fine-tuning and the benefit of adding regularization depend on the hyperparameter choices. \citet{salman2020adversarially} empirically find that performing adversarial training during the pre-training phase helps learn pre-trained models that transfer better to downstream tasks.
+Previous works~\cite{li2018delta,li2018explicit} have proposed regularization methods to constrain the distance between a fine-tuned model and the pre-trained model in the Euclidean norm. \citet{li2020rethinking} provides an extensive study to show that the performance of fine-tuning and the benefit of adding regularization depend on the hyperparameter choices. \citet{salman2020adversarially} empirically find that performing adversarial training during the pre-training phase helps learn pre-trained models that transfer better to downstream tasks.
 The work of \citet{gouk2020distance} generalizes the above ideas to various norm choices and finds that projected gradient descent methods perform well for implementing distance-based regularization.
 Additionally, they derive generalization bounds for fine-tuning using Rademacher complexity.
-These works focus on settings where there is no label noise in the target data set.
-When label noise is present, for example, due to applying weak supervision techniques~\cite{ratner2016data}, an important question is to design methods that are robust to such noise.
+These works focus on settings where there is no label noise in the target dataset.
+When label noise is present, for example, due to the application of weak supervision techniques~\cite{ratner2016data}, a crucial question is to design methods that are robust to such noise.
 The problem of learning from noisy labels has a rich history of study in supervised learning \cite{natarajan2013learning}.
 In contrast, little is known in the transfer learning setting.
 These considerations motivate us to analyze the generalization and robustness properties of fine-tuning.